Research groups

 Research Summary

-Dr Kristijan Jovanoski is a neuroscientist building a research program at the interface of learning, memory, and neurodegeneration.
-During his doctoral training, he investigated how dopaminergic neurons encode reward in memory circuits.
-As a postdoctoral researcher, he combined large-scale behavioural, imaging, and omics approaches to develop a mechanistic circuit model of maladaptive reward seeking that was published in Nature.
-This work demonstrated how dysregulation of dopamine signalling drives pathological behaviours, with important parallels to impulse control disorders affecting approximately one in six Parkinson's patients treated with dopamine agonists.
+Dr Kristijan Jovanoski is a neuroscientist developing a research programme at the intersection of learning, memory, and neurodegeneration.
+During his doctoral training, he investigated how dopaminergic neurons encode reward within memory circuits.
+As a postdoctoral researcher, he integrated large-scale behavioural, imaging, and multi-omics approaches to develop a mechanistic circuit model of maladaptive reward seeking that was published in Nature.
+This work revealed how dysregulated dopamine signalling drives pathological behaviours, with important parallels to impulse control disorders that affect approximately one in six Parkinson's patients treated with dopamine agonists.

-He now applies state-of-the-art approaches in machine learning, digital pathology, genetics, and transcriptomics to examine whether similar neurochemical vulnerabilities contribute to dementia and selective neuronal loss later in life.
-Parkinson's disease (PD) involves degeneration of dopaminergic neurons and may progress to Parkinson's disease dementia (PDD).
-PDD is currently distinguished from dementia with Lewy bodies (DLB) using a clinical one-year rule that is pragmatic remains biologically unresolved.
-These Lewy body dementias lack effective disease-modifying therapies and remain among the most frequently misdiagnosed forms of dementia.
+He now investigates whether similar neurochemical vulnerabilities contribute to dementia and selective neuronal loss later in life.
+Parkinson's is characterized by the degeneration of dopaminergic neurons and may progress to dementia.
+Clinically, Parkinson's with dementia is distinguished from another condition, dementia with Lewy bodies, using a pragmatic "one-year rule", although the underlying biological differences between these Lewy body dementias remain unresolved.
+Lewy body dementias lack effective disease-modifying therapies and remain among the most commonly misdiagnosed neurodegenerative disorders.

 Recent Publications